How to Install WordPress via Softaculous

 WordPress Custom Install

-• Site Description - The content description for your website.
+• Site Description - You can write a brief description about your website here;

-• Enable Multisite (WPMU) - By ticking this checkbox, you will make Softaculous deploy your WordPress platform with the enabled WPMU (Multiuser) option.
+• Enable Multisite (WPMU) - By ticking this checkbox, Softaculous will deploy the WordPress platform with WPMU (Multiuser) enabled.
+This is only necessary if you want to run multiple WordPress websites from the same installation;

-• Admin Username - The actual username you would like your admin user to have.
+• Admin Username - The username you would like your admin user to have;

 • Admin Password - The password for the admin user.
-Please make sure that the password you are entering in this field will be at least Strong type.
+Use a Strong password;

 step